michaelmarzec/michaelmarzec.github.io/_posts/2022-02-07-spotifyplaylistclustering-exploratoryanalysis.md

 After extracting the descriptive variables, I standardized the data and applied principal component analysis (PCA), which among other benefits, reduces dimensionality and the risk of multicollinearity.

-When using PCA, the end-user needs to determine the number of ‘principal components’ to keep for any subsequent processing.
+When using PCA, the end user needs to determine the number of ‘principal components’ to keep for any subsequent processing.
 There are a couple of typical options:
 - Visualize the principal components using a scree plot and determine the appropriate number to keep via ‘elbow’ analysis.
 - Determine the preferred variance to ‘capture’ via the principal components and let that determine the number to keep.